 - And more…

-If the security firm can’t or won’t answer questions about qualifications, be advised that they may not be prepared to keep you, your colleagues, or your family safe.
+If the security firm can’t or won’t answer questions about qualifications, they may not be able to keep you, your colleagues, or your family safe.

 Strong Personal Qualities

 No one is born a bodyguard – the profession requires dedication, hard work, and consistent skills improvement.
 At the same time, reputable agencies take personal characteristics into account alongside work experience and training.
-For example, situational awareness can be enhanced with training but also requires discipline and focus.
+For example, training can enhance situational awareness but it also requires discipline and focus.
 Your bodyguard should be immune to distractions that might compromise your safety and always remain aware of the conditions of your location and nearby individuals who present a threat.

-Excellent judgment and high intelligence are required of every personal security professional.
+Excellent judgment and high intelligence are necessary for every personal security professional.
 Capable bodyguards draw on past experiences and analysis of the current situation to make the right call in the heat of the moment.
 When critical decisions must be made, you can count on them to get it right.
 The best bodyguards think critically and strategically, even when situations escalate and become intense.
-They are known for a calm demeanor that stays cool under pressure and gives their clients confidence.
+They maintain a calm demeanor that stays cool under pressure and gives their clients confidence.

 Communication skills are also essential.
 There’s no time for miscommunication and unclear directives in life-or-death situations.
 Accordingly, bodyguards must be able to give instructions, relay reports, and receive information from colleagues with absolute clarity.